Jerry Springer: Early life

+Career

+Kennedy campaign and early law career

-Springer became a political campaign adviser to Democrat Robert F. Kennedy.
+Springer worked as a political campaign adviser to Democrat Robert F. Kennedy in 1968.
 Following Kennedy's assassination, he began practicing law at the Cincinnati law firm of Frost & Jacobs, now Frost Brown Todd.

 Springer was a partner in the law firm of Grinker, Sudman & Springer from 1973 to 1985, alongside former NBA agent Ronnie Grinker (d.
 1997) and current Butler County, Ohio, magistrate Harry Sudman.

-Political and journalist career
+Political career

-In 1970, Springer ran for Congress.
-He failed to unseat incumbent Republican Donald D. Clancy, but took 45% of the vote in a traditionally Republican district.
+In 1970, Springer ran for the United States House of Representatives.
+He failed to unseat incumbent Republican Donald D. Clancy; however, Springer took 45% of the vote in a traditionally Republican district.
 He had previously spearheaded the effort to lower the voting age, including testifying before the Senate Judiciary Committee in support of ratification of the 26th Amendment.
 Three days after announcing his candidacy, Springer, who was also an Army reservist at the time, was called to active duty and stationed at Fort Knox.
 He resumed his campaign after he was discharged.

 Springer was elected to the Cincinnati City Council in 1971.
-He resigned in 1974 after admitting to soliciting a prostitute.
-Springer came clean at a press conference.
-Long-time Cincinnati newsman Al Schottelkotte pronounced Springer's career over, but Springer's honesty helped him win back his seat in 1975 by a landslide.
-In a post-election interview, Schottelkotte good-naturedly reminded Springer that he had declared Springer's career over.
-Springer told the newsman, "I'm glad that you were wrong."

-In 1977, he was chosen to serve one year as mayor by the city council.
-Springer could only serve one year as mayor due to a political arrangement at the time (Cincinnati has since changed to direct election of its mayor) that required the Democrats to split the mayoral term with a local third party group, the Charter Committee, with whom the Democrats governed in an electoral alliance.
-In the city council and as mayor, Springer supported changing the local election system so that council members would be elected by districts (thus better representing neighborhood interests) instead of "9X" at-large system, but his efforts (as well as those of everyone else, to date, who has supported such a change) did not meet with success.
+On April 29, 1974, Springer resigned from the council after admitting to soliciting a prostitute.
+He ran for the office in 1975, winning by a landslide.
+He was reelected in 1977 and 1979.
+Springer was considered a "gonzo" type politician with stunts such as staying a night in jail and commandeering a bus after the city took over bus service.
+In 1977, Springer was chosen by the Cincinnati City Council to serve for one year as mayor.

-In 1982, Springer sought the Democratic nomination for governor of Ohio.
-TV commercials for Springer's campaign referenced his use of a check to pay a prostitute, saying that he was not afraid of the truth "even if it hurts".
-He failed to win the Democratic party's nomination—finishing a distant third behind former lieutenant governor Richard F. Celeste and Ohio Attorney General William J. Brown, and his political career was put on hold.
+In 1981, Springer stepped down from his seat on the City Council to focus on running for governor of Ohio, seeking the Democratic nomination in the 1982 Ohio gubernatorial election.
+Television commercials for Springer's campaign referenced his use of a check to pay a prostitute, saying that he was not afraid of the truth "even if it hurts."
+He failed to win the Democratic party's nomination—finishing a distant third behind former lieutenant governor Richard F. Celeste and Ohio Attorney General William J. Brown—and his political career was put on hold.
 In the late 1980s, he played a major role in saving the historic Cincinnati Union Terminal.

-Springer considered running for the United States Senate in 2000 and 2004, but he backed down due to negative associations with Jerry Springer.
-He also considered running in the 2018 Ohio gubernatorial election, but decided against it due to his age.
+Springer considered running for the United States Senate in 2000 and 2004, but he backed down due to negative associations with the Jerry Springer talk show.
+He also considered running in the 2018 Ohio gubernatorial election, but he decided against it due to his age.
+Even after his departure from politics, he was the largest contributor to the Hamilton County Democratic Party from 1993 to 2018.
+In 2016, Springer voiced support for Hillary Clinton in the 2016 United States presidential election.